-- (b) existing regulatory requirements under Union legislation applicable to the financial instrument or activity or practice do not sufficiently address the risks referred to in subparagraph (a) and the issue would not be better addressed by improved supervision or enforcement of existing requirements; - (c) the action is proportionate taking into account the nature of the risks identified, the level of sophistication of investors or market participants concerned and the likely effect of the action on investors and market participants who may hold, use or benefit from the financial instrument or activity; - (d) it has properly consulted with competent authorities in other Member States that may be significantly affected by the action; - (e) the action does not have a discriminatory effect on services or activities provided from another Member State; - (f) it has properly consulted with public bodies competent for the oversight, administration and regulation of physical agricultural markets under Regulation 1234/2007/EC, in case a financial instrument or activity or practice poses a serious threat to the orderly functioning and integrity of the physical agricultural market.
+- (b) existing regulatory requirements under Union law applicable to the financial instrument, structured deposit or activity or practice do not sufficiently address the risks referred to in point (a) and the issue would not be better addressed by improved supervision or enforcement of existing requirements; - (c) the action is proportionate taking into account the nature of the risks identified, the level of sophistication of investors or market participants concerned and the likely effect of the action on investors and market participants who may hold, use or benefit from the financial instrument, structured deposit or activity or practice; - (d) the competent authority has properly consulted competent authorities in other Member States that may be significantly affected by the action; and - (e) the action does not have a discriminatory effect on services or activities provided from another Member State.

+(f) it has properly consulted with public bodies competent for the oversight, administration and regulation of physical agricultural markets under Regulation (EC) No 1234/2007, in case a financial instrument or activity or practice poses a serious threat to the orderly functioning and integrity of the physical agricultural market.